ignacio108/steganography_script/README.md

 # steganography_script
-Steganography script to Implementing the LSB method to hide one image in another
+Steganography script to Implementing the LSB method to hide one image in another image

 ## Algorithm

-- Opening both images (the hidden image and the container image) It Use "import sys" and "from PIL import Image“* then "Image.open“ *PIL (or Pillow) is the most suitable library for image manipulation in Python
-- Create an image that will contain your final image (Image.new)
-- Make a loop through each pixel of the image (getpixel) Remove least significant bits from the container (use a logical &) Shift the most significant bits to the least significant bits of the secret (use a shift to the right: >>)
+The project is composed of two scripts:

+### Main Script

+1º The least significant bytes of the container is eliminated, for each pixel

+2º The most significant bytes of the secret image is obtaied

+3º The most significant bytes of our secret image is placed as the lest significant bytes of the container image

+### Reversed Script

+1º The lest significant bytes of the image is obtained

-     Add the most significant bits of the container to the least significant bits of the secret (use a logical |)
+2º A new Image is created, for each pixel the significant byte will be the least significant bytes of the image (the secret image pixel)

-- Save the image in BMP (avoids compression)
+3º The leas significant bytes of each pixel will be 0.

 ## How to execute it: